 – Obesity is a risk factor for a number of diseases including coronary heart disease, stroke, diabetes, high blood pressure, osteoarthritis and some cancers.

-– Approximately one in two New Zealanders are obese or overweight.
+– Approximately one in two New Zealanders is obese or overweight.

 – One in five New Zealanders older than 15 smoke.